 We have mapped our supply chains to assess particular industry/sector and geographical risk.
 These assessments cover the entire scope of our UK businesses.

 Where suppliers operating in potentially higher risk areas have been identified, we have obtained copies of their policies and/or position relating to Modern Slavery.
 In some instances we require suppliers to enter into additional contractual arrangements to ensure that the services provided to Roche meet the requirements and standards expected from Roche in the UK.

 To assist us in tackling the issue of Modern Slavery, we continue to remind our key suppliers of the Roche Supplier Code of Conduct and of our expectations in relation to adherence to all ethical standards expected of Roche suppliers, regardless of the area in which they operate.

-All employees at Roche are trained on the Roche Group Code of Conduct which covers topics such as Modern Slavery.
-The Modern Slavery training programme that we developed in 2016 has been delivered across our UK businesses and incorporated into our induction programmes for new employees.
-We also continue to provide additional training to selected key staff in Modern Slavery.
-In addition, each Roche UK entity has documented its internal operating procedure clarifying its employees’ responsibilities for compliance with the Modern Slavery Act 2015.
+All employees at Roche are trained on the Roche Group Code of Conduct which covers topics such as Human Rights.
+In addition, each Roche UK entity has documented internal operating procedures clarifying its employees’ responsibilities for compliance with the Modern Slavery Act 2015.